HIST239 American Pop Culture: History of Rock

 - 1990s to Today -- Seattle, The Rock And Roll Hall Of Fame, The DJ as Artist, Rap, and Hip Hop

-Assessment Methods for Course Learning GoalsStudents will meet course learning goals via class participation and discussion, and by performance on quizzes and tests.
+Assessment Methods for Course Learning GoalsStudents meet course learning goals via class participation and discussion, and by performance on quizzes and tests.

 Reference, Resource, or Learning Materials to be used by Student: